Parks01/my_portfolio1/README.md

 **Description**

-This is my portfolio page.
+This is my portfolio page, shows people my interest and past project I have worked on.

 **Copyright and License Information**